pegeler/MethylMallet/README.md

   -o OUT_FILE     file name to be output to

 optional arguments:
-  -h, --help      show this help message and exit
+  -h              show this help message and exit
   -p              do sorting operations using GNU parallel -S BUFFER_SIZE  buffer size allocated to sorting operation
 ```